 Q: How many continuing educations units are required?
 How often must I show proof?

-- A: For psychologists, LBAs, and LaBAs, you must take 30 hours in the two calendar years of the Biennia
+- A: You must take 30 hours in the two calendar years of the Biennia

 - Six hours must be in ethics.